 [Regulation 46 amended in Gazette 20 Jun 2008 p.
 2726.]

-47. Information on completion of major land transactions
+47. Completed major land transactions, information about in annual financial report

 When major land transactions which have spanned more than one financial year are completed during a financial year the annual financial report for that financial year is to —